Hasandev08/Todo-List-Using-React-JS/README.md

 ## Run Project on your device

-To run this project you have to install ndoejs and npm.
+To run this project you have to install nodejs and npm.

 ```bash
   npm install